FernandoSC18/button-night-mode-with-styled-components/README.md

 # npm install --save styled-components
 ```

+- add the icon moon.svg and sun.svg in your proyect path "/public/icons/moon.svg" and "/public/icons/sun.svg" instead moon.svg or sun.svg can you use another icons.
-- add this file into your proyect and try it.
+- add the file botonTongle.jsx into your proyect and try it.